tonirex/sg-aks-workshop/cluster-provisioning/README.md

 This lab walks you through provisioning a secure AKS cluster utilizing Terraform.
 You may ask "Why not utilize Azure Resource Manager Templates?"...
 The reason we have utilized Terraform is that it gives a multi-platform provisioning tool, that also lets us automate the provisioning of non-Azure resources, so we'll have a full production cluster setup from a single provisioning tool.

-Lets first create a fork of the sg-aks-workshop repo in our own Github account.
+Let's first create a fork of the sg-aks-workshop repo in our own GitHub account.

 ![Fork](./img/fork.png)